-In terms of locational characteristics, the distribution of employment status is shown in Table IV.
-Although villages are marked by relatively high unemployment, full-time salaried employment of 30 per cent is a surprising finding (rather than part-time employment or self-employment).
-It is also found that Metropolitan areas are best for salaried work, while towns have the lowest unemployment rate (although not significantly different from unemployment in metropolitan areas).
+In terms of locational characteristics, the distribution of employment status is shown in Table 4 below.
+Although villages are marked by relatively high unemployment, full-time salaried employment of 30 percent is a surprising finding (rather than part-time employment or self-employment).
+It is also found that Metropolitan areas are best for salaried work while Towns have the lowest unemployment rate (although not significantly different from unemployment in Metropolitan areas).